-The RHSA is concerned with acts of bravery which occur within Australia and its territories but excluding NSW where there is a separate kindred Society; The Royal Humane Society of NSW www.braveryaward.org, Tel: (02) 9265 2773.
+On acts of bravery, (regardless of the nationality of those involved), that occur within Australia's territorial boundaries, (excluding NSW where there is a separate kindred Society); The Royal Humane Society of NSW www.braveryaward.org, Tel: (02) 9265 2773.

 Other kindred Societies

 The Royal Humane Society (UK) - www.royalhumanesociety.org.uk The Royal Humane Society awards medals and certificates throughout the year to people who've put themselves at risk to save, or attempt to save, someone else.